dacamp/dashing-github/README.md

 To use this widget, copy `github_status.html`, `github_status.coffee`, and `github_status.scss` into the `/widgets/github_status` directory.
 Put the `github_status.rb` file in your `/jobs` folder.

 You'll also need various images from GitHub [InvertoCat](https://status.github.com/images/invertocat.png), [Good Logo](https://status.github.com/images/logo-good.png), [Minor Logo](https://status.github.com/images/logo-minor.png), and [Major Logo](https://status.github.com/images/logo-major.png).  *Download* them.
 Please do not leech them from Github for each request you make to your widgit!
-Download them, and put the files in your `/assets/images` folder
+Download them, and put the files in your `/assets/images` folder.

+To download images, run the following script from your ROOT directory: `./tmp/github_pngs.sh`

 To include the widget in a dashboard, add the following snippet to the dashboard layout file: